kyladev/Kpx-main/README.md

 # Kpx

 Kpx is a proxy based on **Ultraviolet**, featuring end-to-end encryption for all files, optional user accounts with hashed passwords, and a **one-session-per-account policy** to prevent server overload.
-It includes a customizable fake frontend to help avoid detection, ensuring that no proxy files are stored in publicly accessible folders—so unauthenticated users cannot access any pages.
+It includes a customizable fake frontend to help avoid detection, ensuring that no proxy files are stored in publicly accessible folders so unauthenticated users cannot access any pages.

 ---